-Scallops Basil St. Jacques are gently poached in wine.
+Scallops Basil st Jacques are gently poached in wine.
 These have to be a perfect starter for lovers of seafood.
 Also the mixture of dry white wine, seafood and heavy cream makes for a perfect combination.
-However whilst the dish looks impressive, the taste is far better than that.
+However whilst Scallops Basil St Jacques looks impressive, the taste is far better than that.
 You can serve these on their own with three per person as a starter.
 Or five as a main course with poached asparagus, leeks and fennel for a gorgeous main course.
 Another suggestions would be to serve them on a bed of angel hair spaghetti with a little extra sauce poured over it or a simple salad with mild vinaigrette.

 - Poach the scallops in the wine over moderate heat for 3 minutes.

 - Melt the butter in a saucepan over moderate heat and sauté the shallots and mushrooms until tender, about 5 minutes.

 - Add the flour and stir to blend well.